fred-ai-security/ai-security-assurance-labs/static-analysis/hashing/hashing-model-integrity.md

 ```
 Algorithm : SHA256
 Hash      : 64A1F1C338BD982F19352D0D321FA74E15E77294C8E47A31A5E6BC8F39C1A22A
 Path      : C:\AI_SECURITY_LABS\stage1_intake\model.gguf
 ```

 ---

-## Hashing All Files in the Intake Directory
+## Hashing All Files in a Directory

-To hash all model artifacts in a directory:
+To generate hashes for all artifacts in an intake directory:

 ```
 Get-ChildItem "C:\AI_SECURITY_LABS\stage1_intake" |